-Has serious personal, emotional, or medical problems.
+Has serious personal, emotional, or medical issue(s).

-Is a court or agency referral.
+Has a court or agency referral.

 The first step is to talk with the counselor and administrator at your child’s current school.
 They will help determine if your child meets the at-risk qualifiers and if there is space available.

 No, many districts do not have enough at-risk students to have a separate school.
 However, those districts generally offer “alternative programs” to meet the needs of the students.
 The programs are usually operated within the existing schools.